juanlet/verifier-demo/README.md

 npm run cy:open
 ```

-Then go to e2e Testing -> Pick Browser(eg: Chrome) -> Start E2E Testing -> Select Verification.cy.ts to run the tests relevant to this feature
+Then go to e2e Testing -> Pick Browser(Chrome, Electron or Firefox supported for now) -> Start E2E Testing -> Select Verification.cy.ts to run the tests relevant to this feature

+A video demo with the tests can be found in **cypress/videos/Verification.cy.ts.mp4**(this should go in .gitignore generally but it was left there for demo purposes)

+IMPORTANT: **Due to the checks fetch being fake we cannot use Cypress interceptors to handle the random error on the mock promise set by the interviewers.
+The treshold for the random error has been set to happen with really low probability so the e2e tests run fine 99.9% of the time.
+The error handling messages and fetch retry functionalities have been implemented though to improve user experience.
+If that was a real request, we could just use cypress interceptor and check for a 500 status and see if the error message shows up on the UI.
+Unit tests are not affected by this**

 # Build